 ||Nov.
 13-17, 2017

 * Non-EU applicants can apply for the third and fourth intakes only under condition they already submitted their pre-enrolment application at the Italian Embassy/Consulate in their home country.
-Last year, pre-enrollments for A.Y.
-2016/17 opened on March 23 and closed on July 7, 2016.
+Pre-enrolment for the A.Y.
+2017/18 are open from March 27 to July 21, 2017.
 You can contact the closest Italian Embassy or Consulate for more information.

 Students evaluated as eligible can enroll to the programme according to the deadlines and procedures described in the programme website.